Autonomy = self law

 To choose autonomy is often the more difficult path, for it goes against the grain of conformity in many cases.

-At the end of the day, as we look into our eyes in the mirror, there is only the question of our own heart and conscience.
+At the end of the day, as we look into our eyes in the mirror, there is only the question of our own hearts and conscience.

-“Did I choose to act in full alignment to my own values and beliefs?
+“Did I choose to act in full alignment with my own values and beliefs?
 And are these values and beliefs really mine?
-Am I missing other world views?
+Am I missing other worldviews?
 If so, what are they and how might I learn about them?”